atlaschiew/build-bitcoin-php-mysql/README.md

 ### Initialization Stage
 1. `Main.php`
-  * loads all the neccesary php files.
+  * Loads all the neccesary php files.
-  * parse command line argument.
+  * Parse command line argument.
-  * initialise system task variable
+  * Initialise system task variable
-  * connect mysql and start chain.
+  * Connect mysql and start chain.

 2. `Chain.php -> start()`
-  2.1.
-Script add genesis block if not exist.
+  * Script add genesis block if not exist.
-  2.2.
-Add initial peers from conf and
+  * Add initial peers from conf and
-  2.3. ready to start TCP server for listening with default port is 9981.
+  * Ready to start TCP server for listening with default port is 9981.

-3. `Network.php > runServer(...)` broadcast
+3. `Network.php > runServer(...)`
+  * Broadcast